mlflow/mlflow/docs/source/models.rst

     pyfunc_udf = mlflow.pyfunc.spark_udf(spark, <path-to-model-with-signature>)
     df = spark_df.withColumn("prediction", pyfunc_udf())

-If a model requires multi-dimensional data input, you need to pass a column of array type as a corresponding UDF argument, the column values must be one dimension arrays and the UDF will reshape the column values to the required shape with C_CONTIGUOUS (row-major) order and cast the values as the required tensor spec type.
+If a model contains a signature with tensor spec inputs, you need to pass a column of array type as a corresponding UDF argument, the column values must be one dimension arrays and the UDF will reshape the column values to the required shape with C_CONTIGUOUS (row-major) order and cast the values as the required tensor spec type.
 For example, assuming a model requires input 'a' of shape (-1, 2, 3) and input 'b' of shape (-1, 4, 5), then we need to